BVLC/caffe/docs/index.md

 ### Acknowledgements

-Yangqing would like to thank the NVidia Academic program for providing K20 GPUs, and [Oriol Vinyals](http://www1.icsi.berkeley.edu/~vinyals/) for various discussions along the journey.
+Yangqing would like to thank the NVIDIA Academic program for providing K20 GPUs, and [Oriol Vinyals](http://www1.icsi.berkeley.edu/~vinyals/) for various discussions along the journey.

 A core set of BVLC members have contributed lots of new functionality and fixes since the original release (alphabetical by first name):